Welcome to today's edition of the Rush 24-7 podcast.

 He is going to mount as his defense everything the Democrats in this country are saying about George W. Bush.

-It's j I just I I this is one of those times where yes, even I am impressed or happy uh that that I am right.
+This is one of those times where, yes, even I am impressed or happy that I am right.

-I I don't know if McCain or Spector will hold hearings on uh on the Saddam torture.
+I don't know if McCain or Spectre will hold hearings on the Saddam torture.

 Senator McCain, your torture bill already in spirit being violated.